-- 2. Set the Glitch Switch (D) to the down (OFF) and Loop Switch (H) to the center (OFF) positions. - 3.
-Move the Pitch Bend Knob (C) to any position away from the stop points in either direction to get you a normal pitch to start with. \\ Move the Voice Modulation knob all the way to the LEFT (counter-clockwise), which is where it is off.
-Also make sure the volume knob on top is turned all the way UP (clockwise). - 4.
+- 2. Set the Glitch Switch (D) to down (off) position and Loop Switch (H) to the center (OFF) position. - 3.
+Move the Pitch Bend Knob (C) to any position away from the stop points in either direction to get you a normal pitch to start with. - 4.
 Hit the original ON keypad button at the top right of the keypad.
 You should hear the familiar sounder and see the words 'SPELL A' on the screen.
 YOUR SPEAK WILL BEHAVE NORMALLY AT THIS POINT.
 Feel free to take a moment to re-live your childhood and play all the spelling games. - 5.
 Now let's have some fun.
 Get it talking, either using the letter keys or by starting up a game such as 'SAY IT' followed by 'GO' button.
 Now press the Distortion Button (E) to turn the voice into a demonic distorted menace.
 This effect can be used at any time, with all other effects.
 This button is momentary so as soon as you release it, the effect is off. - 6.
 Release the distortion button.
 Get it talking again, and flip the Glitch Switch (D) into the UP (on) position.
 The speech should begin to glitch out and become a random stream of alien phonemes and words.
 (Remember E.T.?)
 Note that the glitch may not be continuous.
 It will stop after a few seconds, but just keep it going by hitting the letter buttons, the game buttons, the module select button, etc. You will find that different buttons will create new variations of glitch.
 You will surely also find that sometimes you'll push this thing a little too far and it will turn off, or lock up with no sound.
 This is normal you're making it do things it was never designed to do but it won't hurt anything.
 Simply try hitting the ON keypad button to get back into the game.
-Or you might have to cycle the power by flipping the Main Power Switch (J) off and back on, then hit the ON keypad button. \\\ To create a long stream of glitch that lasts for minutes on end: Turn on the glitch, then press GO, followed by the letter D or M repeatedly until the glitch starts.
-THIS IS THE BEST WAY TO CREATE SOUND TO FEED INTO THE RHYTHMIC LOOP, DESCRIBED BELOW. - 7.
-Get it back to a normal state by hitting the ON key or power-cycling.
-Now flip the LOOP Switch (H) into its LOWER position.
+Or you might have to cycle the power by flipping the Main Power Switch (J) off and back on, then hit the ON keypad button. - 7.
+To stop this glitch mode, just flip the switch back to off.
+The unit may still glitch out for a few more seconds and should then stop. - 8.
+Get it back to a normal state by turning off glitch and then hitting the ON key or power-cycling.
+Now flip the LOOP Switch (H) into its LOWER position (downwards and to the right).
 This activates the RHYTHMIC LOOP bend, and is in my opinion the coolest modification.
 You must get the device to make noise in order for the loops to start.
 Do this by hitting the ON keypad button, the letter keys, game keys, module select key, etc anything to make it do something.
 You should begin to hear a random rhythmic sound.
-The frequencies and variations of this sound effect is simply amazing, and should be a great source for your sampling or live performance.
+The frequencies and variations of this sound effect are simply amazing, and should be a great source for your sampling or live performance.
 Now that you have a freaky loop running, you can alter it with other controls more on this later.
-If the machine suddenly powers completely off, simply turn it back on or cycle the power. \\\ SOME DEVICES MAY CRASH IF YOU PRESS LETTER BUTTONS WHILE THE RHYTHMIC LOOP IS ENABLED THIS IS UNAVOIDABLE AND IS CAUSED BY VARIATIONS IN THE MANUFACTURING OF THE CIRCUIT BOARD. \\\ It is much more efficient to start a 'mega glitch' as described above in step 6, then use that to feed sound into the rhythmic loop.
+If the machine suddenly powers completely off, simply turn it back on or cycle the power.

+9. SOME DEVICES MAY CRASH IF YOU PRESS LETTER BUTTONS WHILE THE RHYTHMIC LOOP IS ENABLED - THIS IS UNAVOIDABLE AND IS CAUSED BY VARIATIONS IN THE